BIDS-Xu-Lab/novelty_taxonomy_for_biomedical_literature/README.md

 ## Overview

-NovelTax is a comprehensive framework for detecting and classifying novelty mentions in biomedical literature using advanced natural language processing techniques.
-The system leverages OpenAI's GPT models to analyze PubMed abstracts and classify sentences based on their novelty characteristics.
+How can we better identify and understand what makes biomedical research truly novel?
+Scientific novelty is essential for progress, yet it is often hard to define and measure.
+In this study, we created NovelTax, a hierarchical taxonomy for classifying different types of author-claimed novelty in biomedical research papers.
+Developed through an iterative, expert-guided, and LLM-assisted framework using a domain-stratified corpus of 12,701 PubMed conclusion sentences, NovelTax offers a fine-grained, interpretable schema of innovation types, validated for clarity, consistency, and coverage.
+We found that about 6.47% of conclusion sentences included an explicit novelty claim, with new findings being the most common.
+We also identified three major innovation patterns across 130 biomedical fields.
+NovelTax helps researchers, reviewers, and funders understand where innovation is happening and where it may be missing.
+It offers a new way to make scientific novelty more visible, measurable, and useful.

 ## Features

-- **Automated Novelty Detection**: Identifies novelty mentions in biomedical abstracts using keyword-based detection
+- **Automated Novelty Detection**: Identifies novelty mentions in biomedical conclusions using keyword-based detection
 - **AI-Powered Classification**: Utilizes OpenAI GPT models for sophisticated novelty classification
 - **Batch Processing**: Efficient batch processing capabilities for large-scale analysis
 - **Flexible Taxonomy**: Customizable taxonomy system for novelty classification